pypy/pypy/pypy/doc/windows.rst

 Translating PyPy with Visual Studio
 -----------------------------------

-We routinely test the `RPython translation toolchain`_ using Visual Studio .NET 2005, Professional Edition, and Visual Studio .NET 2008, Express Edition.
+We routinely test the `RPython translation toolchain`_ using Visual Studio 2008, Express
+Edition.
 Other configurations may work as well.

 The translation scripts will set up the appropriate environment variables